tborensztejn/OpenAHRS_Library/README.md

 - Davenport Q method filter

 # Usage
-To use FreeAHRS in your project, include the necessary header files in your source code.
+To use OpenAHRS in your project, include the necessary header files in your source code.
 For more details on function usage, refer to the individual header files in the source code.

 # Contributing
 Contributions are welcome!
 If you would like to contribute to the project, please contact me.